Seb-Allen/de-gdpr-obfuscator/README.md

 - polars
     - reads data and performs the obfuscation

 These will first need to be packaged and zipped before creating a layer in Lambda.
-This layer is made available to the code that we deployed in the previous step.
+This layer is made available to the code that we deployed in the previous step when invoked.

 #### Create Dependency Package
-To create the python dependency package, install the dependencies to a diretory called `python`.
+To create the python dependency package, install the dependencies to a local directory called `python`.
 To keep things tidy, first navigate to the root of the GDPR Obfuscation tool:
 ```bash
 cd <PROJECT LOCATION>/de-gdpr-obfuscator
 pip install --target ./python polars boto3